SungminPark1/real-time-project-3/README.md

 Coming soon

 ## Install
-To get a development server running, close the projectm type npm install followed by npm start.
+To get a development server running, clone the project and type `npm install` followed by `npm start`.
 It will default to localhost:3000

 ## License:
 MIT © Sungmin Park